linnovate/openideal/README.md

 OI is based on Drupal, and therefore it is modular, and allows growth and adaptation to the organization’s specific needs.
 These adaptations may include a unique design, polls and surveys, interfacing with external applications or adapting the interface to a range of devices ans apis.

+## Prerequisites:
+OpenideaL will require several PHP packages pre-installed to build your installation.
+For the best experience, we recommend installing the following packages prior to building OpenideaL:
+* php
+* php-xml
+* php(version)-gd  **Note: replace (version) with the actual version of PHP installed, e.g. "php7.3-gd"**

+1. To install pre-requisites (Linux with apt package manager):
+`sudo apt install php php-xml`
+2. Once this is done, find your version of php:
+`php --version`
+3. Install gd for your version of php (In this example, I use PHP v7.3):
+`sudo apt install php7.3-gd`

 ## Build

 OpenideaL is super easy to install.
 The following composer command will install the full codebase, together with all the required dependencies and libraries: